RobTillaart/SMC/README.md

 - **SMC()** constructor
 - **void begin(float setPoint, float maxValue, float weight1, float weight2)**
+Sets the initial values for
+  - setPoint, the target one wants to reach (e.g. temperature)
-Sets the initial setPoint, the level of the control signal, and the two constants Weight1 and Weight2.
+  - the maximum level of the control signal, (e.g. heater)
+  - weight1 == weight for the error between setPoint and measured value (1st order).
+  - weight2 == weight for the delta error compared to previous error (2nd order).

 The function **begin()** can be called multiple times with different parameters to adjust all settings at once.
+There also exist functions to set and get these parameters on an individual basis.
+See getters and setters below.

 ### Control